 So what is a IPython Notebook all about and how is it related to me learning Python?
 The IPython Notebook is simply the software or the code editor that we will be using to actually learn Python.
 This software will allow us to write Python code in our web browser.
-Note that the IPython Notebook is now called the Jupyter Notebook but I will refer to it as the IPython Notebook.
+Note that the IPython Notebook is now called the Jupyter Notebook and now supports many other languages aside from Python.
 There is a lot more I could mention about this particular piece of software but all you need to know is in order to gain access to this software you simply need to do visit the following web page.

 Once you get the site to open then you should see a screen similar to the figure below.
 This is basically our welcome screen.
 If you have made it to this point, good job!

 A quick word about Python 2 versus Python 3:

 As a new comer to the Python world you will soon get thrown into a civil war between which version of Python is the best.
 Some will say choose Python 2 and you will hear others say their preference of choice is Python 3.
 There has been a very slow transition from Python 2 to Python 3 and there are probably a bunch of reasons why this is the case.
 Overtime everyone will eventually switch to Python 3 so I suggest you start with Python 3 when using this book.

 Let’s now navigate our mouse to the top-right area of our screen.
 We are going to click on the New drop-down menu and select the option called Python 3 as shown below.

 After you click on the Python 3 option your screen should look like the figure below.